Fast and Interpretable Protein Substructure Alignment via Optimal Transport: Introduction

 \section{Introduction}

 Proteins are essential macromolecules responsible for life functions, from catalysis and signal transduction to structural support and transport.
-Functional motifs (\eg catalytic residues, binding pockets, metal-binding sites) are critical for understanding mechanisms, designing therapeutics, and guiding protein engineering \citep{mills2018functional}.
+Local structural motifs (\eg catalytic residues, binding pockets, metal-binding sites) are critical for understanding mechanisms, designing therapeutics, and guiding protein engineering \citep{mills2018functional}.
 Structural conservation is three to ten times stronger than sequence conservation across evolution, suggesting that local structural comparison can reveal functional relationships invisible to sequence-based methods \citep{hvidsten2009comprehensive}.

 Despite their importance, existing computational methods primarily emphasize global structure comparison or sequence alignment.
-The inability to detect functionally critical local structures prevents researchers from understanding protein evolution, predicting functions of uncharacterized proteins, and rationally designing proteins with desired properties.
+The inability to detect local structural motifs, \ie compact three-dimensional residue arrangements that often concentrate around catalytic pockets or interaction sites, prevents researchers from understanding protein evolution, predicting functions of uncharacterized proteins, and rationally designing proteins with desired properties.
 While large-scale resources like AFDB \citep{jumperHighlyAccurateProtein2021,varadi2022afdb} open a unique opportunity to uncover conserved motifs across the protein universe, active sites often comprise spatially proximate residues that may be widely separated in sequence or embedded within different overall fold architectures \citep{liu2018learning}.
 Addressing this gap is key to advancing our understanding of protein function and evolution.